Communicating with Tags¶

 an application may need to send a packet to a specific VLAN.
 In this case, the

-tag to the packet with the desired
+application should attach a VlanReq tag to the packet with the desired

 VLAN ID.
 However, it cannot directly send the packet to the relevant 802.1Q

-protocol module, because the packet may need to be delivered to the UDP protocol
+protocol module because the packet may need to be delivered to the UDP protocol

 first.
 To achieve the desired protocol encapsulation order, the application should

-also attach an EncapsulationProtocolReq
+also attach an EncapsulationProtocolReq tag that specifies that the packet

 should ultimately be delivered to the 802.1Q protocol for encapsulation.
 The